esharri2/liftnotes/README.md

 Weight lifting tracking app built with Sveltekit

 ## TODO
-- add max to reps/sets
+- Fix logic for when exercise is changed in the form; don't overwrite.
-- set up required fields for various forms
+- Add max to reps/sets values
-- break up WorkoutForm into smaller components so updating the nested arrays is not so messy
+- Set up required fields for various forms